Visit BenQ Education website for education solutions

 How Long do Their Lamps last?

-BenQ’s lamp technology is more advanced than traditional projector lamps.
+Most mercury lamps last around 6000 hours with full brightness, but BenQ’s SmartEco technology enables the lamps to last much longer without reducing the brightness of the image on the screen.
 With SmartEco technology, the projector can “look ahead” and adjust the lamp power to reduce brightness in darker scenes.
-By synchronizing the lamp with the DLP chip, the lamp can adjust the brightness on each frame – saving a little energy – and lamp life only on images that don’t require full brightness on every pixel.
-The result is a special long eco mode that can extend the life of the MX536 up to a whopping 20,000 hours – and a brighter picture compared to traditional techniques of just reducing the brightness of the lamp.
+By synchronizing the lamp with the DLP chip, the lamp can adjust the brightness on each frame – saving lamp life when the images that don’t require full brightness on every pixel.
+SmartEco lamps can last up to 10,000 hours each and can be replaced to extend the life of the projector.

 Lamp Life Comparison